• Skip to primary navigation

 Ingredients

-• 1 and ΒΌ teaspoons active dry yeast
+• 1 and ¼ teaspoons active dry yeast (refer notes, if using "instant" or "rapid-rise yeast")

-• 1 and Β½ cups all purpose flour + additional 4-8 tablespoons if required
+• 1 + ¾ cup all purpose flour additional 1 to 3 tablespoons, if required

 Instructions

-• Cover bowl with plastic wrap or a clean kitchen towel and rise in a warm place for 1 Β½ to 2 hours or until doubled in size.
-(Refer notes for instructions on using your oven for rising the dough).
+• Cover bowl tightly with kitchen towel and place in a warm spot in your kitchen for 1 ½ to 2 hours, or doubled in size.

 Bake